 Make Stuffed Pepper Soup Your Way

 Soup is a marvelous dish.
 You can change it so many ways, and still have a delicious result.
 I hardly make this soup the same way twice!
 It depends in what I have in the refrigerator, or the freezer, and what odds and ends I need to use up.
 As long as you have plenty of seasoning and stock, you will do fine.
-Here are some things you can play around with:

 - The meat doesn’t have to be beef.
-It could be sausage, or ground turkey, chicken, pork, venison, etc., or leftover shredded meat of some kind.
+It could be sausage, or ground turkey, chicken, pork, venison, etc., or even leftover shredded meat of some kind.
 It could be a combination if you are in the mode of using up leftovers, too!

 - Even though I usually use beef for the meat, most often I use chicken stock.
 You can’t tell.
 In a pinch, water will work just fine, although it is nice to get the health benefits of a good meat stock.